ada-url/ada_analysis/README.md

 ## Systems

-The rome machine refers to an AMD Rome server (AMD EPYC 7262 8-Core Processor) running Ubuntu 11.3.
+The rome machine refers to an AMD Rome server (AMD EPYC 7262 8-Core Processor) running Ubuntu with GCC 11.3.
+The m2 machine refers to a MacBook Air 2022 with LLVM 14.

 ## Python scripts

 We require a recent Python 3 interpreter.
 The Python scripts require pandas, numpy, sklearn, seaborn and matplotlib.
 You may be able to install these dependencies with `pip` or `pip3` as follows: